ddnexus/pagy/ts/README.md

 This dir encloses all the configuration files and `node_modules` dir needed for the task, keeping it all isolated from the `e2e` environment.

 The generated `pagy.js` is polyfilled with the `@babel/preset-env` `"useBuiltIns": "entry"`.
-You can generate a custom targeted javascript file for the browsers you need by changing that settings in package.json, then rebuild it with `cd ts && node run build:js`.
+You can generate a custom targeted javascript file for the browsers you need by changing that settings in package.json, then rebuild it with `cd ts && npm run build:js`.